saikirangurijal/cloudcentersuite/Content/Databases/GoogleSQL/README.md

 - google_management_client.py : The script will invoke the main method of google cloud sql.

-- common.py: The script contains common functionalities which is required for other script files.
+- common.py: The script contains common functionality which is required for other script files.

 - util.py: utility file

-- error_utils.py: The script that handles error functionalities
+- error_utils.py: The script that handles error functionality

 ## External Lifecycle Actions